 - The founding story of your business

 - The personal touches you add along the way

 - The tailored service you offer each customer

 3. Think local, act global

-As well as buying from small businesses, shoppers in 2021 will be more inclined to shop locally than ever before.
+As well as buying from small businesses, shoppers today will be more inclined to shop locally than ever before.